NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 - This function never fails - a buffer is always assigned to the block.
 - The `timeStamp` is reset to `0` each time the buffer block is accessed and incremented when other buffer blocks are accessed.
 Thus the buffer block with the largest `timeStamp` is the one that is least recently used.
 - The function allots a free buffer block, fills its `metaInfo` with relevant information, and updates the `timeStamp`.
-The caller is responsible for actually loading the block into the buffer.
+- This function will only allocate a buffer and will not load the disk block into the buffer.
+That task is expected to be handled by the caller.
+- This function does not check whether the argument blockNum is already present in the buffer.
+The caller is expected to validate that before this function is called.

 :::